wrench-project/wrench/doc/wrench_101.md

 The most common kind of jobs is the standard job.
 A standard job is a unit of execution by which a WMS tells a compute service to do things.
 More specifically, in its most complete form, a standard job specifies:

-  - A vector of workflow tasks to execute'
+  - A vector of workflow tasks to execute
   - A map of <file, storage service> values which specifies from which storage services particular input files should be read and to which storage services output files should be written.
 (Note that a compute service can be associated to a "by default" storage service upon instantiation);